NoahGX/Book-Management-MERN/README.md

 # Book Management System (MERN)

 ## Overview
-This project is a Book Management System built using `Node.js` with `Express`, `MongoDB`, and `Mongoose` for the backend to manage a RESTful API and interact with the database, while using `React.js` for the frontend to communicate with this API using `Axios`.
+This project is a Book Management Tool built using `Node.js` with `Express`, `MongoDB`, and `Mongoose` for the backend to manage a RESTful API and interact with the database, while using `React.js` for the frontend to communicate with this API using `Axios`.
 This simple application allows users to create, read, update, and delete (CRUD) books that are stored in a MongoDB database.

 ## Features
 - **Create Book**: Users can add new books.